 Robo-advisors use technology (algorithms and models) to manage your portfolio.
 As we all know, technology is a beautiful thing until it isn’t.
 If there are glitches or hacks and something goes wrong, there could be problems.
 However, the possibility of this occurring are pretty slim and robo-advisors use security similar to what your bank is using. 😉

 The investing landscape in Canada is changing – for the better.
 Robo-advisors are just one of the recent additions and are another option to consider when making a decision on how you want to manage your money.
 As per usual, always do your research and go with what works for you.
+For a complete list of Robo-Advisors in Canada and comparisons between them, check out my guide here.

 To receive more personal finance articles like this one directly in your inbox, you can sign up for my free newsletter using the form below or on the sidebar.